JT8D-17/XLua-Utils-for-X-Plane/README.md

 <a name="4.0"></a>
 ## 4 - Developer Reference

-XLua Utils provides a range of useful functions for Xlua developers to help debug code or implement utilities.
+XLuaUtils provides a range of useful functions for XLua developers to help debug code or implement utilities.
 See the [developer reference](Documentation/Developer_Reference.md) document for more information.

 &nbsp;